House to Home

-Our flagship program “From House to Home“ furnishes homes for refugees and asylum seekers and survivors of domestic violence, according to individual needs and preferences by facilitating the re-homing of household goods, furniture and appliances, and help turn a ‘house’ into a ‘home’.
+Our flagship program “From House to Home“ furnishes homes for refugees and asylum seekers, survivors of domestic violence, those who have been homeless and others most in need in our community.
+We do this according to individual needs and preferences by facilitating the re-homing of household goods, furniture and appliances, and help turn a ‘house’ into a ‘home.’

 The House to Home program is a win for the environment, a win for the community and a cost saving for the Government.

-Based on the average price for goods in our store we can furnish a full house for a family of 4 (2 adults and 2 children) for $1000 – see breakdown of prices below.
+Based on the average price for goods in our store we can furnish a full house for a family for $1000 or up to $1500 depending on the size of the family– see breakdown of prices below.

 Subsidised Goods Fund

 In addition to the partnerships with humanitarian organisations the Bower has also established a ‘Subsidised Goods Program’ whereby the Bower covers the entire cost to assist individuals who are neither a refugee nor a survivor of domestic violence but still need access to household goods.